plone/documentation/docs/contributing/documentation/admins.md

 -   [Plone Sphinx Theme `Makefile`](https://github.com/plone/plone-sphinx-theme/blob/main/Makefile), specifically the `rtd-pr-preview` section.
     This is the command to use to build documentation previews on Read the Docs.
--   [Plone Sphinx Theme `requirements-dev.txt`](https://github.com/plone/plone-sphinx-theme/blob/main/requirements-docs.txt) specifies the requirements to use Plone Sphinx Theme and build the docs.
+-   [Plone Sphinx Theme `requirements-docs.txt`](https://github.com/plone/plone-sphinx-theme/blob/main/requirements-docs.txt) specifies the requirements to use Plone Sphinx Theme and build the docs.
 -   [Plone Sphinx Theme `conf.py`](https://github.com/plone/plone-sphinx-theme/blob/main/docs/conf.py) the Sphinx configuration file to build the docs.
--   [Plone Sphinx Theme `.readthedocs.yaml`](https://github.com/plone/plone-sphinx-theme/blob/main/.readthedocs.yaml) specifies the configuration and command to build the docs.
+-   [Plone Sphinx Theme `.readthedocs.yaml`](https://github.com/plone/plone-sphinx-theme/blob/main/.readthedocs.yaml) specifies the configuration and Makefile command that Read the Docs uses to build the docs.
--   [Plone Sphinx Theme `.github/workflows/rtd-pr-preview.yml`](https://github.com/plone/plone-sphinx-theme/blob/main/.github/workflows/rtd-pr-preview.yml) specifies when to build the docs, specifically only when a pull request is opened against the `main` branch and there are changes to documentation files.
+-   [Plone Sphinx Theme `.github/workflows/rtd-pr-preview.yml`](https://github.com/plone/plone-sphinx-theme/blob/main/.github/workflows/rtd-pr-preview.yml) specifies when to build the docs, specifically only when a pull request is opened and there are changes to the documentation files.
-    You might need to adjust the branch name, paths, and files to check for changes.
+    You might need to adjust the `paths` and `project-slug` for your documentation.

 ### Import your project